pranshugaba/hugo-website/content/puzzles/3/index.md

 ## Generalisation

-Can you find a nice and simple characterization for positions that must be White to play?
-What are the necessary and sufficient conditions for a position to be necessarily White to play?

-Can you come up with a fast algorithm to decide whether a given position is White to play, Black to play, either, or none?
+Try to come up with a fast algorithm that, given a position, decides whether the position is White to play, Black to play, either, or none.

+You could begin by finding a simple characterization for positions that must be White to play.
+What are the necessary and sufficient conditions for a position to necessarily be White to play?

-It might help if you try out more positions.
+It might help if you try out more chess positions.
 If you have access to a physical chess board, that's great!
 Otherwise, you can play with the board online on the [Lichess board editor](https://lichess.org/editor).